 - For complex topics or very uncommon scenarios, provide a path people can follow to get more in-depth information so everyone doesn’t have to sift through text that doesn’t apply to them.

 3) Design for simplicity, consistency, and ease of use.

-The best way to “delight” users is to design experiences that help them get their work done quickly and easily.
+The best way to delight users of government services is to design experiences that help them get their task done quickly and easily.

-- Design to support your content (e.g., strong visual hierarchy, structured, chunked).
-Make sure users always know what they need to do next (e.g., action-oriented layouts, noticeable call-to-actions, and subway map visuals that help highlight stepped processes).
+- Design to support your content by having designers work side-by-side with the people writing the content.
+Make sure users always know what they need to do next (e.g., action-oriented layouts, noticeable calls-to-action, and numbered lists to help guide through complicated processes).